About Kanchipuram

 ...read more

-#9 of 14 Places to Visit in Kanchipuram
+#9 of 13 Places to Visit in Kanchipuram

-At a distance of 13 km from Arakkonam, 44 km from Kanchipuram, 86 km from Chennai and 65 km from Tirupati, Thiruthani is a holy town located in Tiruvallur District of Tamil Nadu and is famous for the Murugan Temple.
-This temple is one among the six Padai Veedus (Battle Grounds) of Lord Murugan, other five are Palani, Swamimalai, Tirupparangunram, Pazhamudircholai and Thiruchendur.
+At a distance of 13 Km from Arakkonam, 44 Km from Kanchipuram, 65 Km from Tirupati, and 86 Km from Chennai, Thiruthani, or Thiruttani is a holy town located in the Tiruvallur District of Tamil Nadu.
+The town is home to the famous for Arulmigu Subramanya Swamy Temple, also known as Thiruthani Murugan Temple.
+Dedicated to Lord Murugan, this temple is one of the prominent pilgrimage sites in Tamil Nadu, and among the six Padai Veedus (Battle Grounds) of Lord Murugan, other five are Palani, Swamimalai, Tirupparangunram, Pazhamudircholai and Thiruchendur.
 This place represents the site where Subramanya stayed after destroying the demon Surapadman.
+Tiruttani is also said to be the place where the Lord Subramanya married Valli, one of his two consorts.

 ...read more

-#10 of 14 Places to Visit in Kanchipuram
+#10 of 13 Places to Visit in Kanchipuram

 At a distance of 57 km from Chennai, 65 km from Kanchipuram, 96 km from Pondicherry, 420 km from Madurai, and 290 km from Trichy, Mahabalipuram (also called Mamallapuram) is situated in Kanchipuram district of Tamil Nadu.
 It is one of the major heritage sites in Tamilnadu, and one of the best places to experience Tamilnadu Tourism.

 Mahabalipuram is known for its historical monuments, sculptures, scenic beauty, culture, and tradition.
 Built-in 7th century CE, shore temples are the prominent attractions that can be visited as part of Mahabalipuram tour packages.
 These temples built largely during the reigns of Narasimha Varman and his successor Rajasimha Varman, showcase the movement from rock-cut architecture to structural buildings.
-The mandapas and the rathas shaped as temple chariots are made from the granite rock face, while .....
+The mandapas and the rathas shaped as temple chariots are made from the granite rock .....

 Distance (From Kanchipuram): 66 Kms